 How Can You Learn More?

-If you have an IT or software developer job, you can improve your ability to protect against zero-day exploits—and advance your IT career prospects—by earning an MS in Software Engineering.
-This advanced IT degree has an interactive curriculum that emphasizes security for complex software projects and gives you the opportunity to master software engineering technologies.
-You can also develop a strong foundation in software engineering, big data analytics, and security risk management by earning your MS in Cybersecurity.
-And thanks to online education, you can even use your mobile devices and laptops to earn your software engineering degree or master’s in cybersecurity at Walden University.
-What’s more is that Walden is a Champion of National Cybersecurity Awareness Month, co-founded and led by the National Cyber Security Alliance and the DHS.
-Held annually in October to promote online safety and privacy, this designation confirms Walden’s commitment to cyber security.
+If you have an IT job, you can improve your ability to protect against zero-day exploits—and maybe even advance your IT career prospects—by earning an MS in Cybersecurity.
+This advanced IT degree provides a strong foundation in cloud computing, cybercrime prevention and protection, and security risk management.
+And thanks to online education, you can even use your mobile devices and laptops to earn your master’s in cybersecurity at Walden University.

-Earning your MS in Software Engineering degree or your MS in Cybersecurity online can make it possible for you to advance your education without taking time off from your current job.
-That’s because, when you enroll in an online university, you can complete your coursework from home and on a flexible platform that’s designed to let you continue working full time.
+Earning your MS in Cybersecurity online can make it possible for you to advance your education without taking time off from your current job.
+That’s because when you enroll in an online university like Walden, you can complete your coursework from anywhere with internet access, on a flexible platform that’s designed to let you continue working full time.

-Zero-day exploits are a serious problem for all organizations.
+Zero-day exploits pose a serious threat for all organizations.
 With an advanced IT degree, you can become a leader in protecting organizations from hacker attacks.

-Walden University is an accredited institution offering online MS in Software Engineering and MS in Cybersecurity degree programs online.
+Walden University is an accredited institution offering an MS in Cybersecurity degree program online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.